 FICA taxes are used to finance the social security and Medicare systems.
 FICA taxes consist of two components: the social security tax and the Medicare tax.
 You must withhold the employee portion of FICA taxes from your employees' wages and contribute the employer portion of FICA tax.
 The current tax rate for social security is 6.2% for the employer and 6.2% for the employee, or 12.4% total.
 The current rate for Medicare is 1.45% for the employer and 1.45% for the employee, or 2.9% total.

 Additional Medicare Tax

 Additional Medicare Tax applies to an individual's Medicare wages that exceed a threshold amount based on the taxpayer's filing status.
 Employers are responsible for withholding the 0.9% Additional Medicare Tax on an individual's wages paid in excess of $200,000 in a calendar year, without regard to filing status.
 An employer is required to begin withholding Additional Medicare Tax in the pay period in which it pays wages in excess of $200,000 to an employee and continue to withhold it each pay period until the end of the calendar year.
 There's no employer match for Additional Medicare Tax.
-For more information, see Questions and Answers for the Additional Medicare Tax.
+For more information, see the Instructions for Form 8959 and Questions and Answers for the Additional Medicare Tax.

 Forms to File